DavidJMiller/VOEIS/README.md

 [![](https://img.youtube.com/vi/h8mhWaJFFLM/0.jpg)](https://youtu.be/h8mhWaJFFLM)

 ## Online Version
-The application is not currently hosted online (I accidentally ```git cleaned -df``` on the VM it was hosted and the nginx code was removed).
+The application is not currently hosted online.
+We plan to host it online in the near future.

 ## Local Version
 The local version requires you to host the database locally.
 Because of this, we recommend running this on a machine with at least 6GB of RAM.